42KM Course Map & Description

 Water Point summary (more details below):

-Challenge factor: The 42km race is a world class course, passing through some rugged and wild landscapes that feel a world away from the wineries and cafes along Caves Road.
-It is truly spectacular – but it is also hard.
+Challenge factor: The 42km race is a world class course, passing through some rugged and wild landscapes that feel a world away from the wineries and cafes along Caves Road – BUT it is also hard.
 So train well, show determination and you’ll LOVE IT.

 COURSE DESCRIPTION AND HIGHLIGHTS